 Medical assistant pay in New Jersey is also stronger than the national average.
-In 2017, New Jersey medical assistants earned a mean income of $17.20 per hour, while the national mean income rate for medical assistants was $16.15 per hour.
+In 2021, New Jersey medical assistants earned a mean income of $18.09 per hour, while the national mean income rate for medical assistants was $17.88 per hour.
 This pay rate is double New Jersey’s minimum wage of $8.60 per hour.

 Since medical assistant requirements are stricter in New Jersey, certification fees can be competitive.
 There are several medical assistant scholarship programs available to residents of New Jersey, to help students pay for training and certification costs.
 A benefit to New Jersey’s strict regulation of medical assistants is that pay is more competitive as a result.
 The state of New Jersey takes medical assisting seriously, and with the field’s projected growth, this career may be a great option for those in New Jersey who are interested in pursuing a healthcare career.

 How much do medical assistants earn in the state of New Jersey?

-According to the U.S Bureau of Labor Statistics, medical assistants in the state of New Jersey made an average of $37,330 per year in 2019.
-Entry-level medical assistants earned around $27,620 and some experienced professionals earned salaries as high as $49,390.
+According to the U.S Bureau of Labor Statistics, medical assistants in the state of New Jersey made an average of $37,640 per year in 2021.
+Entry-level medical assistants earned around $30,150 and some experienced professionals earned salaries as high as $47,470.